Fuzzy Least Squares Twin Support Vector Machines: Numerical Results

-We first consider a two-dimensional \enquote{Xor} dataset, which is a very common dataset for evaluating the effectiveness of SVM-based algorithms, shown in Fig. 3.
-This hand-made dataset consists of 121 records belonging to two classes.
-Each record has two features: a class and a value which determines how much the record belongs to the class.
-The stars denote the data points of positive class, while the triangular belong to the negative class.
+We adopted the simple two-dimensional XOR data, which is a common example for evaluating the effectiveness of SVM based algorithms, shown in Figure \ref{Toydata}.
+This hand-made data set consists of 121 records belonging to two classes.
+Each sample has two features: 1) class and 2) membership degree, which determines to what extend the sample belongs to the class.
+In figure \ref{Toydata}, stars denote samples of positive class and triangulars are samploes of negative class.

-Table \ref{TI} shows the results of applying SVM, LSTSVM and FLSTSVM algorithms to the dataset.
-It should be noted that in this paper, only the linear version of all the three algorithms are studied.

-The obtained values for accuracies of all three algorithms are fully justifiable.
-In SVM there is only one hyperplane responsible of classifying data and because the dataset is defined as a two-dimensional space, this hyperplane would be a line which is shown in figure \ref{Fig4.a}.
-In LSTSVM algorithm we have two lines for classification.
-As mentioned in Section \ref{SecII.3}, these lines should be the nearest to their corresponding class records and farthest from the opposite class records.
-Figure \ref{Fig4.b} shows these lines for LSTSVM.
-Because the data points overlap and they don't exactly lie on a line, the LSTSVM algorithm has still a large amount of error although it has higher accuracy compared to the SVM.\\ FLSTSVM also has two lines responsible for classifying data with the difference that these two lines are not crisp.
-Figure \ref{Fig4.c} shows the fuzzy lines of FLSTSVM.
+Table \ref{TI} denotes the classification accuracies obtained by applying SVM, LST-SVM and FLST-SVM algorithms to this data set.
+SVM uses a single hyperplane for classifying data and since space is two-dimensional, this hyperplane is a line as it is shown hypothetically in Figure \ref{Fig4.a}.
+LST-SVM, on the other hand, has two lines for classification.
+As mentioned in Section \ref{SecII.3}, these lines are closest to the sample of their corresponding classes and farthest from the samples of the opposite class.
+Figure \ref{Fig4.b} shows the hypothetical lines of the LST-SVM.
+Because the samples are not linearly separable, LST-SVM has still large amount of error although it provides higher accuracy when compared to the SVM.
+FLST-SVM also has two hyperplanes responsible for classifying data with the difference that these two lines are not crisp.
+Figure \ref{Fig4.c} shows the hypothetical fuzzy lines of FLST-SVM.
+As the distance from the center of the hyperplane increases, the amount of vagueness increases, and vice versa.
 To show the fuzzy nature of each line, we have used multiple lines.
-As shown in the figure, these fuzzy lines discriminate the data points better than SVM and LSTSVM.
-Therefore FLSTSVM provides higher accuracy compared to the other two algorithms.
+As shown in Table \ref{TI}, these fuzzy lines discriminate the samples better than SVM and LST-SVM and provide higher accuracy.